ziyizhang-1/mlflow/README.md

 ...this will ensure that the sitemap and robots.txt is built correctly and that the google analytics snippet gets inserted into the pages.

+# Deploying

+Make sure you have your aws credentials set up (probably via `aws credentials`), and that you have write permissions to the s3 bucket (ask Andy).

+Then use the command `s3_website push`

 # Develop

 Hydra was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.